 Tackling rising energy prices

-The energy price cap is increasing by £693 in 2022 for approximately 22 million customers - a rise of 54%.
+The energy price cap increased by £693 in 2022 for approximately 22 million customers - a rise of 54%.
 This is understandably worrying news for many people but there are ways to go about tackling the hike.

 According to Citizens Advice, if you're on a fixed price tariff, you might be better off staying with your current supplier until your contract ends.
 Shopping around when your fixed period is coming to an end is an option too.

 It’s also worth considering dual fuel tariffs, rather than having separate providers for gas and electricity.
 These come with a discount, while online-only accounts also generally offer a discount over receiving bills and statements via post.

 You may also want to read our guide which looks at ways to save money on your heating bills for more handy hints.

 To assess whether you’re paying the right amount for your water usage it’s important to understand that rates vary greatly across the country, depending on the size of your locality and the availability of water in your area.

 The average water bill in the UK

-According to Water.org.uk, the average UK water bill is set to increase to £419 in 2022.
+Water.org.uk estimated the average UK water bill increased to £419 in 2022.

 How can I lower my water bill?

 To lower your water bill you need to understand how companies calculate your water usage.

 The first is unmetered and calculates a set rate that is decided upon by your home’s ‘rateable value’.
-It is based on your home’s size and location, along with other factors.
+It's based on your home’s size and location, along with other factors.